 SB1343: Requires employers to provide all employees with one hour and all supervisors with two hours of anti-harassment training every two years.

-Connecticut enacted a new state law in June 2019 that addresses sexual harassment in the workplace.
-The Commission on Human Rights and Opportunities (CHRO) manages the requirements.
-These include two hours of anti-harassment training for all supervisors as well as for employees in any organization with three or more employees in Connecticut.
+In 2019 the Connecticut enacted Public Acts 19-16 and 19-93, which constitute the Time’s Up Act.
+The Commission on Human Rights and Opportunities (CHRO) manages the administration of these Acts, which establish new rules and requirements regarding sexual harassment training and education.
+These requirements, which include two hours of anti-harassment training for all supervisors as well as for employees with three or more employees in Connecticut.
+Training must be completed by October 1, 2020.

 The Delaware Discrimination in Employment Act (DDEA) requires all organizations with at 50 or more employees provide interactive training and education to employees regarding the prevention of sexual harassment.